 The name Loretta Holloway has become synonymous with warm elegance and sophisticated charm.
-From the moment she enters the
+Holloway

-Holloway, officially proclaimed in 2011 as "South Carolina's First Lady of Song,
+was proclaimed by the Senate as "South Carolina's Official First Lady of Song" and her impressive

-She also sang the sound track for the United Artist movie release of "Black Jack."
-Watch for Holloway's cameo appearance in the upcoming movie "Clipped Wing's, They Do Fly" written and
+She also sang the soundtrack for the United Artist movie "Black Jack" and a cameo appearance in the feature film "Clipped Wing's, They Do Fly

-South Carolina's Hospice of the Upstate, Compass of the Carolinas, World AIDs Day, and Las Vegas AIDs awareness programs, AFAN and Golden Rainbow.
+Hospice of the Upstate, Compass of the Carolinas, World AIDs Day, and Las Vegas AIDs awareness programs; AFAN and the Golden Rainbow.

 Holloway's recordings include her debut CD, "Loretta Holloway...Quietly,"